ionic-team/ionicons/readme.md

 <ion-icon src="/path/to/external/file.svg"></ion-icon>
 ```

-### Custom Asset Path
+#### Custom Asset Path

-If you have a different set of icons you like to load or if the Ionicon icons are hosted on a different page or path, you can set the asset url from which Ionicons pulls the icons via:
+If you have a different set of icons you would like to load or if the Ionicon icons are hosted on a different page or path, you can set the asset url from which Ionicons pulls the icons via:

 ```ts
 import { setAssetPath } from '@stencil/core'